KristianJS/BifiltPH/README.txt

-* In misc.py, change the headfolder variable to the full path of wherever you are putting this repo, and also update the persloopfolder variable to wherever you put PersLoop,
+* In misc.py, change the headfolder variable to the full path of wherever you are putting this repo, and also update the persloopfolder variable to wherever you put the PersLoop executable,

   e.g. persloopfolder = "~/Persloop-viewer/bin/src/"

+  Note it needs to point to the one in /bin/src to work.

 * To run a generic example using existing data, you can do